perkss/ontimedb/README.md

 Scalable and fast data store optimised for time series data such as financial data, events, metrics for real time analysis

-OnTimeDB is a time series data written in Rust to be extremely efficient and scalable.
+OnTimeDB is a time series data written in C to be extremely efficient and scalable.

 ## Running with Bazel